-In 2009, I interviewed a team of U.S. Border Patrol “Tunnel Rats” for the British Broadcasting Corporation.
+In 2009, I interviewed a U.S. Border Patrol “Tunnel Rats” team for the British Broadcasting Corporation.
 I also accompanied them on patrol in several underground passageways.
-The story aired on the BBC World Service program ‘Outlook.’
+The story aired on the BBC World Service program Outlook.
 The original link on their website is no longer active.

-Nogales, Ariz. – The DeConcini Port Of Entry is a busy place, but only part of the activity happens above ground.
+Nogales, Ariz. – The DeConcini Port Of Entry is busy, but only part of the activity happens above ground.

 Underneath the city lies a network of tunnels.
-Some are meant to drain rainwater, but others are meant for smuggling.
-They are hastily dug, sometimes have ventilation and electricity, and are very dangerous.
+Some are meant to drain rainwater, but others are used for smuggling.
+They’re dug quickly, sometimes have ventilation and electricity, and are very dangerous.

 Listen to the story:

-Smugglers enter tunnels on the Mexico side, cross the international border through the narrow passageways, and emerge on the U.S. side.
-They exit in houses, abandoned buildings, and even from manhole covers in busy parking lots.
+Smugglers enter tunnels on the Mexican side, cross the international border through the narrow passageways, and emerge on the U.S. side.
+They exit in houses, abandoned buildings, and even from utility hole covers in busy parking lots.

-As the use of smuggling tunnels beneath the border has increased – from four in 2006 to 18 in 2009 – so has the U.S. Border Patrol’s response.
+As the smuggling tunnels beneath the border have increased – from four in 2006 to 18 in 2009 – so has the U.S. Border Patrol’s response.

-They now have their own patrol team, known as the Tunnel Rats, and spend hours crawling through wet, narrow passages.
+They now have a patrol team, known as the Tunnel Rats, and spend hours crawling through wet, narrow passages.

-The team starts at two large underground drainage systems that run between Nogales Ariz. and Nogales, Mexico.
-Their searches often lead to the discovery of smaller, illicit tunnels, bored through concrete and meant to deliver desperate humans instead of water.
+The team starts at two large underground drainage systems between Nogales Ariz. and Nogales, Mexico.
+Their searches often lead to discovering smaller, illicit tunnels, bored through concrete and meant to deliver desperate humans instead of water.

 Occasionally, the Tunnel Rats come face-to-face with smugglers.